kufu-ai/kanvas/README.md

           target: argocd_application.kanvas
 ```

-The directory structure can be:
+In this example, the directory structure is supposed to be:

 - product1/
   - base